 - Paste the sequence into the search box labeled “Enter sequences in fasta format”; next click “Submit.”

 - Again, a results table is produced.
 The column labeled “similarity” indicates how similar your sequence was to the records in the BOLD, with a 100% match indicating they were exact matches.
 Some records in BOLD are not public, or are not accompanied by species-level identifications.
 Scrolling down the list of matches you will see a pairwise alignment of your sequence (Query) to the matched sequences (Subj).
 Once again, identify any new hits that may be identical to your sequence.
 For published hits, you can download the sequence by clicking the link to the right of “Published,” then clicking “FASTA” and saving the file.
 This FASTA file can be uploaded, as described above, at step 1.

-- Click “Reference Data” (optional) to include additional sequences.
+- Back in DNA Subway, click “Reference Data” (optional) to include additional sequences.
 Depending on the project type you have created, you will have access to additional sequence data that may be of interest.
 For example, if you are doing a DNA barcoding project using the rbcL gene, samples of rbcL sequence from major plant groups (Angiosperms, Gymnosperms, etc.) will be provided.
 Choose any data set to add it to your analysis; you will be able to include or exclude individual sequences within the set in the next step.

-Many unknown species can be rapidly identified by a BLAST search.
+Unknown samples can potentially be identified to the species level by a BLAST search.
 In this case, a phylogenetic analysis adds depth to your understanding by showing how your sequence fits into a broader taxonomy of living things.
 If your BLAST search fails to identify your sequence, phylogenetic analysis can usually identify it to at least the family level.